 Here are 10 different swaddle alternatives to help your baby feel secure and snug without having to resort to swaddling.

 1. Wearable Blankets

 These blankets have become increasingly popular in recent years.
 They are lightweight and breathable, making them perfect for summer nights or warmer climates.
-Plus, they keep your baby’s arms free so they can move around more easily.
+Plus, they keep your baby or child’s arms free so they can move around more easily.

 2. Sleep Sacks/Sleep Bags

-These baby sleep sacks are roomy enough that your baby can move their arms and legs freely while still keeping them cozy and secure.
+These baby sleep sacks are roomy enough that your baby can move their arms and legs freely while still keeping them cozy and secure in sleep sack.
 They come with either armholes or sleeves, depending on how much freedom of movement you want your little one to have.